 The project also led to opportunities to meet thousands of drupalers.
 Teaching people the benefits and the “how to’s” has become part of the passion.
 I love hearing how people use the console and how we can make it better.

 I have been fortunate enough to spread the word about DrupalConsole by speaking at several DrupalCamp and DrupalCon events at Bogota, Los Angeles, New Orleans, Dublin, and Baltimore.
 I love teaching people how to use the Drupal Console and if you are interested in having me talking at your event just ping me.

 After almost four years working together at the DrupalConsole project and five years of knowing each other.
-Eduardo Garcia aka enzo pitched me the idea of joining forces with him and Kenny Abarca to rebrand and revamp Anexus IT (one of the most well known development companies in Latin America) and this is how weKnow was born.
+Eduardo Garcia aka enzo pitched me the idea of joining forces with him and Kenny Abarca to rebrand and revamp Anexus IT and this is how WeKnow was born.

 None of this could have been possible without the incredible support of the community.
 It’s amazing how a project we started a few years ago as a Drupal 8 learning exercise, is now considered for the Drupal community a must-have tool to accelerate Drupal 8 development.

 Thank you for the first one million downloads, for using the project event with all of the constant changes, for attending talks at events, for providing feedback, creating issues, and sending pull requests, for spreading the word and love about the project sending a tweet, writing a blog post or recording a video, and very special thanks to all of the awesome contributors (you can see them listed here).